 We want to see great films – it doesn’t matter what your budget is or what genre you’re working in.
-The competition is open to anyone from anywhere in the world, and entry is absolutely free – but there is ONE caveat:
+The competition is open to anyone from anywhere in the world, and entry is absolutely free – but there is ONE simple rule:

 Your film MUST be 90 seconds or less in duration.

-If your films are longer than 90 seconds, you can still enter into Encounters Short Film and Animation Festival (16 – 21 Sept 2014).
+If your films are longer than 90 seconds, you can still enter a film to Encounters Short Film & Animation Festival by June 2nd 2017.

 … because it will challenge you to think creatively and to cut ruthlessly.
 More importantly, it will get you and your work noticed.